 Is Online Gambling Legal in New Hampshire?

-While online gambling is not directly referred to in the New Hampshire constitution, it is accepted that it fits under the category as a ‘game of chance’.
+While online gambling is not directly referred to in the New Hampshire constitution, it is accepted that it fits under the category of a ‘game of chance’.
 All games of chance are outlawed in the state, aside from certain charitable games, such as lotto and bingo, as well as Pari-mutuel betting on horse racing and dog racing.

-Federals laws directly call for the outlawing of online gambling by way of the ‘Unlawful Internet Gambling Enforcement Act’ and the ‘Federal Wire Act’.
+Federal laws directly call for the outlawing of online gambling by way of the ‘Unlawful Internet Gambling Enforcement Act and the Federal Wire Act.
 These laws can only be overturned if expressly pardoned by the Senate for a specific state.
 New Hampshire has not pushed for this bill yet and is therefore subject to this legislation, completely.

 The legal age for gambling in New Hampshire is different depending on the type of gambling that you are conducting.
 If you are playing the lottery or bingo, then you ought to be 18 years old or older.
 For horse and dog racing, or for poker play, one ought to be 21 years of age or older.

-Who Regulates Casinos in New Hampshire
+Who Regulates Casinos in New Hampshire?

-This body exists to… “ensure integrity and public confidence in gaming regulation and to oversee and assess the current regulation of gaming activities authorised pursuant to New Hampshire law and recommend the appropriate regulation of casino gambling in New Hampshire.”
-The New Hampshire Gaming Regulatory Oversite Authority can be contacted on 603-271-3391.
+This body exists to… “ensure the integrity and public confidence in gaming regulation and to oversee and assess the current regulation of gaming activities authorised pursuant to New Hampshire law and recommend the appropriate regulation of casino gambling in New Hampshire.”